More information about your plein air painting class

 Painting Supplies

-If you are a beginner, please check that you have the seven paint colors on the checklist.
+If you are a beginner, please check that you have the seven paint colors on the checklist below.
+There is a photo right here in this section.
 If you use acrylic, you’ll need acrylic medium (matte or glossy).
 If you use oils, you may bring solvents because we are outdoors.
 If you use watercolor or acrylics, painting water is what people tend to forget.
 Click here for acrylic, watermedia, and oil painting lists.
-Always leave an extra canvas in your car, in case you forget to bring one.
+Always leave an extra canvas or additional painting paper in your car, in case you forget to bring it.

 Gear